argex18/SRS/README.md

+UPDATE 01/10/2019:
+  - Performed some little modifications to the main file of the package

 #This is a little SRS application really easy to use.
 Its goal is help you to study and remember a large amount of words.
 It's free and open source.

 #You can set it via python console or through the __main__ file, maybe to set a list of instructions the application will have to do nextly.